-22. Requests the Working Group to consult States, intergovernmental and nongovernmental organizations and other relevant civil society actors in the implementation of the present resolution, and to report its findings on the use of mercenaries as a means of violating human rights and impeding the exercise of the right of peoples to self-determination to the Human Rights Council at its forty-fifth session and to the General Assembly at its seventy-fifth session;

-23. Decides to continue its consideration of this matter under the same agenda item at its forty-fifth session.
+- 22. Urges all States to cooperate fully with the Working Group in the fulfilment of its mandate; - 23.
+Requests the Secretary-General and the United Nations High Commissioner for Human Rights to provide the Working Group with all the assistance and support necessary for the fulfilment of its mandate, both professional and financial, including by promoting cooperation between the Working Group and other components of the United Nations system that deal with countering mercenary-related activities, in order to meet the demands of its current and future activities; - 24.
+Requests the Working Group to consult States, intergovernmental and non-governmental organizations and other relevant civil society actors in the implementation of the present resolution, and to continue to report its findings on the use of mercenaries as a means of violating human rights and impeding the exercise of the right of peoples to self-determination to the Human Rights Council and to the General Assembly in accordance with their programmes of work; - 25.
+Decides to continue its consideration of this matter under the same agenda item at its fifty-first session.